Last Updated: March 27, 2025

 While debt collectors cannot sue if past the statute of limitations, they may still attempt to collect through frequent calls requesting payment.
 Most states allow this, with a few exceptions prohibiting any collection attempts after statutes expire.

 However, collectors often ramp up communication on older debt they purchase for pennies on the dollar hoping consumers don’t know their rights.
 Be aware that in most cases, you are not obligated to repay expired debt though collectors may still try to extract payment.
+However, they may still attempt to contact you to pay the debt voluntarily.

 While ending up on the radar of an aggressive debt collector is sometimes unavoidable, there are preventative steps you can take: